ONSdigital/dp-standards/LINTING.md

 The following categories of live operational code bases are exempt from this linting standard:

 1. All legacy Java code bases as these would require too great an effort to bring up to standard and have a limited life expectancy.
-2. All applications that are part of a product that has received sunset approval under the sunsetting policy.
+2. All applications that are part of a product that has received sunset approval under the [sunsetting policy](https://confluence.ons.gov.uk/x/UQMwDQ).

 All other existing, live operational code bases should be updated to meet this standard at or prior to the point of next code change.

-## Base linters
+## Base linters and formatters

-The following sections outline the minimum, base requirement for linters that should be used.
-Linters are specified for each of the common languages and frameworks used and signpost default configurations where applicable.
+The following sections outline the minimum, base requirement for linters and formatters that should be used.
+Linters and formatters are specified for each of the common languages and frameworks used and signpost default configurations where applicable.

-These linters are a minimum standard and teams may choose to add additional linters where desired.
+These tools are a minimum standard and teams may choose to add additional tools where desired.

 ### Megalinter